 I received the greatest gift in the lesson learned, watching her go through challenging times, both emotionally and physically with dignity and style.
 No one could have asked for more in a wife and best friend.
 She didn’t ever question my month-long fishing trips, boats, motorcycles, and yes, the blog and our time spent on a date night and early weekend mornings.
 It was the opposite.
 She encouraged me on every pursuit I was interested in, every trip I took, and pushed me hard to explore new ideas and pursuits.

 Even when we were expecting a full recovery, the hospital staff was really generous with the both of us.
 I think that it is because of the way she handled herself.

-- Where most of the rooms held two patients, the nurses arranged a private large room and brought in a bed for me.
+- Most rooms held two patients.
+The nurses arranged a large, private room and brought in a bed for me.